mcoplan11/AWS_comp_medical/README.md

 # Extraction of LVEF from medical chart text

 ## Introduction
 One of the most under-utilized data assets in healthcare is free text written in clinical notes.
-Developing systems to better harvest and then operationalize this natural language data could result in earlier interventions and decreased healthcare costs.
+Developing systems to better harvest and then operationalize this natural language data could result in earlier interventions, better health outcomes, and decreased healthcare costs.
 While highly data rich, this text is notoriously difficult to understand and process.

 This project focuses on identifying an essential measure of heart failure patients, left ventricular ejection fraction ([LVEF](https://my.clevelandclinic.org/health/articles/16950-ejection-fraction#:~:text=Left%20ventricular%20ejection%20fraction%20(LVEF,left%20side%20of%20the%20heart))).
 One study ([Kahn 2022](https://doi.org/10.1093/eurheartj/ehab629)) found that this metric is often buried in free text, but a manual clinical review led to a 47% increase in the number of patients that required adding heart failure diagnosis codes to their medical record.
 Additionaly, 27% of missed heart failure patients identified for a cardiologist consultation were eligible for complex complex cardiac implantable electronic devices and another 45% required medicine optimization. **Identifying and treating these patients would lead to better patient outcomes and increased hospital system revenue.**